 If you see a fly-tip, make a note of where it is, take a picture if you can, and note down any other details.
 Never touch the waste or confront fly-tippers.

 You can report it to us by: -

-Where there is sufficient evidence the Dorset Waste Partnership (DWP) will continue to investigate all reported fly-tipping incidents and we will attempt to trace and prosecute anyone found to be fly-tipping on public land.
+Where there is sufficient evidence we will continue to investigate all reported fly-tipping incidents and we will attempt to trace and prosecute anyone found to be fly-tipping on public land.

 Make sure you're covered